Atlanta United trying to eliminate distractions, focus on Montreal

 Though Atlanta United will still have 17 games with 51 possible points remaining after Wednesday’s, it needs a good result, if not a good performance.

-“It’s a weird one,” interim manager Rob Valentino said.
+“It’s a weird one,” Valentino said.
 “From a performance standpoint, it’s not up to what we would have liked but we still have a chance to win the game.
 It’s funny when soccer treats you like that.

 “When you have the performances we had before that, and you think we could go and win that game, and you don’t, I just hope it all evens out in the end and the next games are the kickstart of that.”

-The club also seemed to be on the verge of hiring a new manager, Paulo Fonseca, only to have reportedly declined the club’s offer on Monday.
+The club also seemed to be on the verge of hiring a new manager, Paulo Fonseca, only to reportedly have him decline the club’s offer Monday.

 Midfielder Santiago Sosa said the possible changes aren’t a distraction.